IBM/cpdctl/README_command_reference.md

 In the case that the prediction input data matches exactly the schema of the training data references then the prediction schema can be omitted.
 However it is highly recommended to always specify the prediction schemas using this field.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--schemas=@path/to/file.json`.

 `--label-column` (string)
 :   The name of the label column.